J-O-B/portfolio/README.md

 ![WCAG Test Result](assets/readme/wcag-valid.jpg)

 ### Best Practices:
-> Unfortunately lighthouse was picking up my image as if it should be a larger image ("Expected Size: 486 x 180"), I did try to see how this size worked, but I did not like the look, hence the lower score.
+> Unfortunately lighthouse was picking up my logo as if it should be a larger image ("Expected Size: 486 x 180"), I did try to see how this size worked, but I did not like the look, hence the lower score, without the logo this score was 100.

 ### SEO:
 > Being a basic HTML document this project follows the basic SEO principles including a meta description, a favicon, and other basic SEO principles such as heading